 Bond’s shirt has a spread collar, rounded-corner double cuffs and a pleated front.
 The cloth is white cotton with a tonal stripe, making this shirt similar to the dress shirt in Goldfinger.
 All parts of the shirt are made from the same tonal-stripe cotton.
-The shirt has regular mother of pearl buttons down the front.
-We also see Bond wearing some sort of cummerbund (see picture below).
-It looks like it buttons on to the front of the trousers rather than wraps around the whole waist.
-But it serves the purpose of a cummerbund: to cover the waist.
+The shirt has regular mother of pearl buttons down the front placket.

-Bond visits Q-Branch in Goldfinger wearing a dark blue 2-button suit.
-The cloth has a mottled appearance and is somewhat heavy, maybe tweed.
-There’s a faint self-stripe that could be due to a herringbone weave.
-The suit has narrow notched lapels with swelled edges, natural shoulders with a little roping at the sleevehead, jetted pockets and 4-button cuffs.
-The suit has the popular 1960′s detail of cloth-covered buttons.
-The cloth used is of course the same cloth that the suit is made from.
+Bond visits Q-Branch in Goldfinger wearing a dark blue button two suit.
+The cloth has a mottled appearance and is fairly heavy, probably flannel.
+The cloth has a faint self stripe that most likely means the cloth is woven in a herringbone weave.
+The suit has narrow notched lapels with swelled edges, natural shoulders with a little roping at the sleevehead, a full-cut chest, jetted pockets and 4-button cuffs.
+The suit has the popular 1960’s detail of cloth-covered buttons.
+The cloth used is, of course, the same cloth that the suit is made from.
 Not just formalwear can have covered buttons.
 Though we can’t tell how many vents this suit has, we see more of it in Woman of Straw and there we can see—though not too clearly—it has double vents.
 The suit trousers are Connery’s usual, with double forward pleats and button-tab side adjusters with three buttons.
 Like the other trousers in Goldfinger, these have a plain hem.

 Bond’s shirt is white with a faint broken grey stripe and has a spread collar, placket and double cuffs.
-The navy knit tie is tied with a a four-in-hand knot.
-Bond’s shoes are black ankle boots that slip-on with elastic.
-The outfit is completed with a white linen pocket handkerchief in a TV fold.
+The navy knit tie is tied with a four-in-hand knot.
+Bond’s shoes are black ankle boots that slip-on with elastic on the sides.
+The outfit is completed with a white linen pocket handkerchief in a basic TV fold.